Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### determineSectionsFromProperty

-Whether to determine sections automatically from a property property name or keep the default value.
+Whether or not sections should be identified from a specific property in the document's metadata.

+If set to document property name, the property's value is fetched and used to identify sections, formatting, and escaping the value appropriately.

 Default value: `false`